KomodoPlatform/developer-docs/additional-assets/misc/2019-07-24-curriculum-brainstorm.md

 These group profile pages are held in a separate portion of the Hivebright community, and are classified separately -- similar to the manner in which Facebook seperates users from Facebook Pages (which can be company-oriented).

+We can create a set list of preferred certifications in our community.

+For example, Red Hat's Engineering Certification is highly desirable.
+Same for some of the AWS courses, some things that represent a few languages, etc.